nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 142 - Introduction to Computer Architecture/Course Content/Caches.md

 	- Unified Cache: holds both.
 - Example on how it affects the PE on slide 56.
 - Compiler uses "prefetching", getting a size of block that will cover the next few access instances.
 Of course, it's just a guess.
+- Remember that you have to access both the I-cache and the D-cache for every load instruction.

 ### Direct-Mapped Caches
 - A cache that can put a block of data in exactly one place is called Direct Mapped.